Hany-Almnaem/pdp/design.md

 }
 struct ProofSet {
 id: u64,
-// Delay in epochs between a successful proof and availability of
+// Protocol enforced delay in epochs between a successful proof and availability of
 // the next challenge.
 challengeDelay: u64,
 // ID to assign to the next root (a sequence number).